-If the above terms confuse you, false negative means even when the texts were quite similar, the algorithm deems them dissimilar, while case of false positive arises when distinct texts are adjudged similar.
+If the above terms confuse you, false-negative means that even when the texts are quite similar, the algorithm deems them dissimilar, while the case of false-positive arises when distinct texts are adjudged similar.

-Putting it simply, if Elasticsearch (BM25)* labels a couple of texts as similar then we can say with high confidence that they are similar but it might miss some similar texts.
-On the other hand, if two sentences are similar in reality, the sentence transformer model will not miss those however, it may also judge some dissimilar texts as similar.
+To put it simply, if Elasticsearch (BM25)* labels a couple of texts as similar then we can say with high confidence that they are similar but it might miss some similar texts.
+On the other hand, if two sentences are similar in reality, the sentence transformer model will not miss those, however, it may judge some dissimilar texts as similar.

-Let’s get back to our previous point.
 To find the balance between the unique characteristics of the two approaches, we used both in tandem.
-First, we used Elasticsearch (BM25)* to find high confidence top-n similar texts and then used sentence transformer embeddings to re-asses the rank within top-n similar texts to get more accurate results compared to each algorithm working alone.
+First, we used Elasticsearch (BM25)* to find high confidence top-n similar texts and then used sentence transformer embeddings to re-assess the rank within top-n similar texts to get more accurate results compared to each algorithm working alone.

 Fetching similar results from search space

-Since we were working with a search space of 10M text, the next challenge was to optimize the search.
+Since we were working with a search space of 10M text, the next challenge was to optimise the search.

-To solve this challenge, we created an optimised database index for all 10M embeddings using FAISS which drastically reduced the search time to within 1 second.
+To solve this challenge, we created an optimised database index for all 10M embeddings using FAISS which drastically reduced the search time to less than 1 second.

-We followed this workflow to come up with a super fast semantic similarity based search engine.
+We followed the workflow to come up with a super-fast semantic similarity based search engine.
 This has helped our clients build custom search engines for internal data and save a significant amount of time.

 Note: We used Elasticsearch BM25 in our workflow however, TF-IDF can also be employed as an equally viable alternative with similar characteristics.